Jackelele/iceberg/README.md

 ## 🧐 About <a name = "about"></a>

 This repository includes the source code to the website for The Iceberg Hypixel guild.
-The current website is [https://theiceberg.me/](https://theiceberg.me/)
+The current website is [https://theiceberg.me/](https://theiceberg.me/) and [Hypixel Thread](https://bit.ly/2Xjh2h8).

 ## 🎈 Usage <a name="usage"></a>